After 50 years of war, Colombian rebels look to politics

 Colombia's M-19 declared peace in 1990 and former fighters won office as they eased their Marxist rhetoric and policies, including the current mayor of Bogota, but the group is still a long way from winning the presidency.

-Although FARC leaders favor the rhetoric of revolution, scholars say they have already started to ease their political stance and tailor it to a more modern Colombia.
+Although FARC leaders favour the rhetoric of revolution, scholars say they have already started to ease their political stance and tailor it to a more modern Colombia.

 "The FARC is more realistic now to changes in Colombia and worldwide.
 It knows its Marxism doesn't inspire the youth as before, so its message changed," said Mario Aguilera, author of a book on the FARC.